fenago/kubernetes-course/md/Lab_12.md

 Note

-There are far too many priority functions to cover within the limited scope of this chapter.
+There are far too many priority functions to cover within the limited scope of this lab.
 The full list of priority functions can be found at the following link:
 <https://kubernetes.io/docs/concepts/scheduling/kube-scheduler/#scoring>.